Tarun995/Within-Context-Attention-Phase-Transition-Analyzer/README.md

 | plateau_onset_fraction | 17 | 13 | 0.4062 | 0.4738 | 1.000 | 0.186 | No effect |
 | entropy_rise_rate | 17 | 13 | 0.0096 | 0.0106 | 1.000 | 0.140 | No effect |

-**Reading it correctly:** solved tasks show *higher* post-plateau attention-entropy variance than failed tasks — the model doesn't settle into a quieter, more stable attention pattern when it succeeds.
-It keeps attention more dynamic and oscillatory.
-One plausible reading: this reflects actively sustained pattern-matching/retrieval circuits, rather than the model "locking in" a static state once it has the answer.
-The other two tested metrics show no significant separation — that's reported honestly, not dropped.
+**Reading it:** solved tasks show higher post-plateau attention-entropy variance than failed ones — attention stays dynamic rather than settling into a quieter state.
+One plausible reading is sustained retrieval/pattern-matching circuits rather than a static "locked-in" state once the answer is found.
+The other two metrics show no significant effect; that's reported honestly rather than dropped.

 ![Main Finding](plots/hero_finding.png)

-See [`docs/FINDINGS.md`](docs/FINDINGS.md) for the full narrative: the original (confounded) finding, the two methodology bugs that were found and fixed, a third bug in the statistics code that initially reported the *direction of this exact result backwards*, and how each was caught.
+Full narrative — the original confounded finding, two methodology bugs, and a stats bug that initially reported this result's direction backwards — is in [`docs/FINDINGS.md`](docs/FINDINGS.md).

-## How I know this result is real, not a fluke
+## Why this result should be trusted

-- Bonferroni correction applied across all 3 tested metrics — this is not a single lucky comparison.
-It's also what caught an *earlier* false positive at layer 10 in a full layer-sweep (1 of 24 comparisons), which did not survive correction and was correctly discarded.
+- Bonferroni-corrected across all 3 tested metrics, not a single lucky comparison.
+The same correction discarded an earlier false positive at layer 10 in a full layer sweep (1 of 24 comparisons).
-- Effect size (rank-biserial r = -0.549) reported alongside p-value, not instead of it — a medium-to-large effect, not a borderline one.
+- Effect size (rank-biserial r = -0.549) reported alongside p — medium-to-large, not
+  borderline.
-- The raw per-task values were pulled and hand-verified against the printed statistics table before this result was trusted (see FINDINGS.md, "Bug #3").
+- Raw per-task values hand-verified against the printed table before trusting the result (see FINDINGS.md, Bug #3).
-- Multi-seed (5 instances per task type), not single-instance anecdote.
+- 5 seeded instances per task type, not a single-run anecdote.

 ## Install